shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Customizing the Workflow
 ************************
-SG Jira Bridge is structured so that studios can tailor the workflow to meet their specific needs.
-Because both ShotGrid and Jira are highly customizable, exposing a handful of settings would not be sufficient.
+Flow Production Tracking Jira Bridge is structured so that studios can tailor the workflow to meet their specific needs.
+Because both Flow Production Tracking and Jira are highly customizable, exposing a handful of settings would not be sufficient.
 Therefore, the bridge has been structured to allow subclassing the various components that control syncing and handling events in order to give full control over the logic of what is being done.

 Structure Overview
 ==================